JeongHyunJin/Pix2PixHD/Readme.md

 >    And you have to set the pathes of input and target directories.

-      # directory path for training in the TrainOption class
+      # directory path for training in TrainOption class
       --input_dir_train: './datasets/Train/Input' (default)
       --target_dir_train: './datasets/Train/Target' (default)